kawine/blog/_posts/2020-02-14-contextual.markdown

 On average, less than 5% of the variance in a word's contextualized representations can be explained by a static embedding.
 Even in the best-case scenario, static word embeddings would thus be a poor replacement for contextualized ones.
 Still, contextualized representations can be used to create a more powerful type of static embedding: principal components of contextualized representations in lower layers of BERT are much better than GloVe and FastText!

-If you're interested in reading more along these lines, check out Anna Rogers' [The Dark Secrets of BERT (2020)](https://text-machine-lab.github.io/blog/2020/bert-secrets/) and Lena Voita's [Evolution of Representations in the Transformer (2019)](https://lena-voita.github.io/posts/emnlp19_evolution.html).
+If you're interested in reading more along these lines, check out [The Dark Secrets of BERT (Rogers et al., 2019)](https://text-machine-lab.github.io/blog/2020/bert-secrets/), [Evolution of Representations in the Transformer (Voita et al., 2019)](https://lena-voita.github.io/posts/emnlp19_evolution.html), and [Cross-Lingual Alignment of Contextual Word Embeddings (Schuster et al., 2019)](http://people.csail.mit.edu/tals/publication/crosslingual_elmo/).
 If you found this post useful, you can cite our paper as follows:

 	@inproceedings{@inproceedings{ethayarajh-2019-contextual,
     title = "How Contextual are Contextualized Word Representations?
 Comparing the Geometry of {BERT}, {ELM}o, and {GPT}-2 Embeddings",